Ashil2005/haunted-rotary-dialer/README.md

 3. **Rotate**: Drag a number hole clockwise to the finger stop to dial that digit
 4. **Call**: Press the call button to make your call normally
 5. **Disable**: Return to the app and toggle off to use normal dial pad
+ ## How We Used Kiro

+- Vibe coding sessions to design the rotary dial physics and math.
+- Spec-driven development using the `/.kiro/specs` folder to guide overlay behavior.
+- Hooks in `/.kiro/hooks` to automate testing and iteration on dial mechanics and accessibility.

 ## ⚙️ Settings